-With honest people I am honest, with the dishonest I am also honest.
+With honest people I am honest, and with the dishonest I am also honest.
 This is the honesty of Te.

 The wise view people as their children.

 50. People are born on the Earth and die.
-Out of ten, about a third continue onto paradisiacal existence, a third go to hell by the path of death, and a third are those who have not succeeded in the development of the soul due to attachments to earthly affairs.
+Out of ten, about a third continue onto paradisiacal existence, a third go to hell by the path of death, and a third are those who have not succeeded in the development of the soul due to attachments to worldly affairs.

-Those who have mastered the true life while living on the Earth are not afraid of rhinoceros or tigers, in the battle they are not afraid of armed soldiers.
+Those who have mastered the true life while living on the Earth are not afraid of rhinoceroses or tigers, in the battle they are not afraid of armed soldiers.
 A rhinoceros has no place to plunge its horn into them, a tiger has no place to fasten its claws onto them, a soldier has no place to stab them with a sword.
 It is so because to them there is no death!*

-51. Tao creates beings, Te nurses them, raises them, helps them to develop, to mature, takes care of them and supports them.
+51. Tao creates beings, Te nurses them, raises them, helps them to develop, to mature, takes care of them, and supports them.

-These beings grow as souls, develop, and achieve Perfection.
+These beings grow (as souls), develop, and achieve Perfection.